Wartime collaboration: 1945–present

-More recent examples of collaboration have included institutions and individuals in Afghanistan who collaborated with the Soviet occupation until 1989 and individuals in Iraq and Afghanistan recruited by the Coalition of the Willing.
-In 2014 during the occupation of Crimea and ongoing War in Donbas, some Ukrainian citizens collaborated with the invading Russian forces.
+More recent examples of collaboration have included institutions and individuals in Afghanistan who collaborated with Soviet forces during the Soviet–Afghan War until 1989 and individuals in Iraq and Afghanistan recruited by the Coalition of the Willing.
+In 2014 during the occupation of Crimea and ongoing War in Donbas, some Ukrainian citizens collaborated with Russian forces.

 Israeli–Palestinian conflict

 In Palestinian society, collaboration with Israel is viewed as a serious offence and social stain and is sometimes punished (judicially or extrajudicially) by death.
 In addition, during the period of 2007–2009, around 30 Palestinians have been sentenced to death in court on collaboration-related charges, although the sentences have not been carried out.

 In June 2009, a 15-year-old Palestinian boy named Raed Sualha was tortured and hanged by his family because they suspected him of collaborating with Israel.
 Authorities of the Palestinian territories launched an investigation into the case and arrested the perpetrators.
 Police said it was unlikely that such a young boy would have been recruited as an informer.

-During the Gaza war between Israel and Hamas, Israel has armed and supported Palestinian anti-Hamas elements and clans such as Yasser Abu Shabab's Popular Forces gang, leading Hamas to describe them as "traitors".
+During the Gaza war, Israel has armed and supported Palestinian anti-Hamas elements and clans such as Yasser Abu Shabab's Popular Forces, leading Hamas to describe them as "traitors".
 As of June 2025, the Popular Forces control aid routes and territory in eastern Rafah.
-They deny that they collaborate with Israel.
+They acknowledged that they collaborate with Israel.
+On 4 December 2025, Yasser Abu Shabab was reportedly killed by two Palestinian gunmen near Rafah.
+The Israeli Army Radio reported that Abu Shabab and a senior commander of the group Ghassan Duhine were wounded in the ambush.